Protected Leave: Qualifications & Eligibility

 • For pregnancy disability or prenatal care (pregnancy disability leave).

-• To care for a seriously ill or injured service member or veteran (26 weeks) (FMLA only).
+• To care for a seriously ill or injured service member or veteran (26 weeks).

-• A “qualifying exigency” arising out of the foreign deployment of the employee's spouse, son, daughter, or parent (FMLA only).
+• A “qualifying exigency” arising out of the foreign deployment of the employee's spouse, son, daughter, or parent.